kSkip/free-time/README.md

 *Options:*
 -x: optimixe the model by determining the model parameters
 -s: suppress to output of the residuals
--c: include a constant term in the model
 -t: include a deterministic trend term to the model
 -p: read data from pipe (i.e. stdin)
 -d: read data from file